csxuwu/Datasets-for-Domain-Adapation/Datasets.md

-# Datasets for Domain Adaptation
+# Datasets for Domain Adaptation in semantic segmentation

 ## Cityscape